Leadership for Impact & Sustainability: Bridging Profit and Purpose

 - What legacy are we creating for our children’s children?

-🌱 Social Entrepreneurship: My Mission and Belief
+🌱 Impact Entrepreneurship: My Mission and Belief

 True social enterprises: